cloudlinux/libcare/docs/libcare.rst

 compares original and patched files and produces a patch-containing assembly where all the changes in the code are put in the ``.kpatch``-prefixed sections while original code is left as is.
-This assembly is finally compiled to a patch-containing object files by calling compiler with the ``-c`` flag.
+This assembly is finally compiled to a patch-containing object file by calling compiler with the ``-c`` flag.

-Linking done by the project's build system carries these sections to the target binary and shared object files.
-During the link stage ``kpatch_cc`` adds ``ld`` argument ``-q`` that instructs linker it to keep information about all the relocations.
+Linking done by the project build system carries these sections to the target binary and shared object files.
+During the link stage ``kpatch_cc`` adds ``ld`` argument ``-q`` that instructs linker to keep information about all the relocations.
 This is required for the `Patch application`_ to (dynamically) link patch into running binary.